gofr-dev/gofr/docs/advanced-guide/custom-spans-in-tracing/page.md

 # Custom Spans In Tracing

 GoFr's built-in tracing provides valuable insights into application's behavior.
-However, sometimes you might need even more granular details about specific operations within your application.
+However, sometimes user might need even more granular details about specific operations within the application.
 This is where `custom spans` can be used.

 ## How it helps?
-By adding custom spans in traces to your requests, you can:
+By adding custom spans in traces to requests, one can:

-- **Gain granular insights:** Custom spans allow you to track specific operations or functions within your application, providing detailed performance data.
+- **Gain granular insights:** Custom spans allow user to track specific operations or functions within the application, providing detailed performance data.
-- **Identify bottlenecks:** Analyzing custom spans helps to pinpoint areas of your code that may be causing performance bottlenecks or inefficiencies.
+- **Identify bottlenecks:** Analyzing custom spans helps to pinpoint areas of the code that may be causing performance bottlenecks or inefficiencies.
 - **Improve debugging:** Custom spans enhance the ability to debug issues by providing visibility into the execution flow of an application.